19ce073/Inventory-Management-System/README.md

 ## About this Internship

 This is my Assignment Project of Skill India Internship Programme organized by Elite Techno Groups.
-Ashish Jangara is my Instructor for this Project and Internship, Along with this Project we will create 3 more for this Internship Olympic Data Analysis, Car MAnufacturing Company Data Analysis and a Mega Project of Breast Cancer Detection.
+Ashish Jangara is my Instructor for this Project and Internship, Along with this Project we will create 3 more Projects for this Internship, Olympic Data Analysis, Car MAnufacturing Company Data Analysis and a Mega Project of Breast Cancer Detection.

 ## Project Details